President Bush signs Americans with Disabilities Act of 1990

 Kitchen Design Tips for the Disabled

-Your kitchen is an important area of your home for outfitting.
+Your kitchen is an important area of your home for specialized outfitting.
 Countertops and sinks have special height considerations.
 They should be adjusted height-wise and also allow enough overhang for wheelchair users.

 Note also that very short people have these same considerations.
 Something else to consider for wheelchair users is mounting fog-free mirrors over your working surfaces as well as your stove.
 This will allow you to view things while avoiding pushing up out of the chair.